-- The Senior Management Team and Safe and Sound Manager are to regularly review, update and implement this policy. - The Safe and Sound Manager is to lead on the implementation of the Anti-Bullying Policy. - The People & Talent Director is responsible for ensuring the provision of anti-bullying training for staff. - Operational Business Managers and teaching staff have a responsibility to assess allegations thoroughly and to seek to resolve conflict.
-This may be working in partnership with the Service Standards Team and/ or the HR Designated Safeguarding Officer. - Teaching, centre-based staff and Safeguarding Staff have responsibility to support learners through any investigation into an allegation of bullying and/or harassment.
+- The Senior Management Team and Safe and Sound Manager are to regularly review, update and implement this policy. - The DSO will record all incidents in line with our safeguarding process flow and provide appropriate support. - Operational Business Managers and teaching staff have a responsibility to assess allegations thoroughly and to seek to resolve conflict.
+This may be working in partnership with The People and Talent team or Safe and Sound Team. - Teaching, centre-based staff and Safeguarding Staff have responsibility to support learners through any investigation into an allegation of bullying and/or harassment.